orionrush/CSS3-Media-Query-Reporter/README.md

-# WP Dynamic CSS3 Media Reporter
+# WP CSS3 Dynamic Width Reporter

 A Wordpress plugin based on the work of [David Cochran](https://github.com/davidcochran/CSS3-Media-Query-Reporter).

-The plugin displays a dynamic version of David's CSS3 Media Reporter, i.e. @media breakpoints are shown as a banner on the front end of your site, but only to admins that have logged in.
-Actual pixel widths of the browser window are dynamically updated via javascript.
+The plugin displays a dynamic version of David's CSS3 Media Reporter, i.e. @media breakpoints are shown as a banner on the front end of your site, but visable only to logged in admins.
+Pixel widths of the browser window are dynamically updated via javascript, imensely useful when testing and designing media rules for different screen widths.

-This visual feedback is useful during the development of dynamic themes.

 Known issues: